swiftlang/swift/docs/Android.md

    currently only buildable for Android from a Linux environment.
 Before attempting to build for Android, please make sure you are able to build for Linux by following the instructions in the Swift project README.
-2. An Android NDK of version 21 or greater, available to download here: http://developer.android.com/ndk/downloads/index.html.
+2. The latest version of the Android NDK (r11c at the time of this writing), available to download here: http://developer.android.com/ndk/downloads/index.html.
 3. An Android device with remote debugging enabled.
 We require remote debugging in order to deploy built stdlib products to the device.
 You may